 Hebrew Language & Culture Fellowship

-The Hebrew Language & Culture Fellowship is an opportunity for Brandeis undergraduates who are proficient in Hebrew to gain professional experience teaching Modern Hebrew language and culture at Jewish day schools in the Greater Boston area.
+The Hebrew Language & Culture Fellowship is an opportunity for undergraduate students who are proficient in Hebrew to gain professional experience teaching Modern Hebrew at a local Jewish day school.
+The fellowship grants each Hebrew Fellow a $1,000 stipend (with the option for reimbursement of up to $500 of fellowship travel and teaching materials expenses) for 20 hours of shadowing and teaching experience in Hebrew language classrooms.

-A Mentor Educator will be assigned to each Hebrew Fellow in the school in which they teach.
-The Mentor Educator will accompany the Hebrew Fellow and assist them in the Hebrew pedagogy and teaching approach.
+A Mentor Educator is assigned to each Hebrew Fellow in the school in which they teach.
+The Mentor Educator accompanies the Hebrew Fellow and assists them in developing their understanding of the pedagogy of teaching Hebrew.
+For this, the Mentor Educator, or their school, receives a $600 award.

 Eligibility